neve-linux/neveports/Packaging.md

 rebuilds to be done, as well as so one does not forget.

 <a id="template_api"></a>

 ## Template API

-The public API of `cbuild` that is accessible from templates consists of exactly 2 parts: the API available as a part of the template handle, and the API in the `cbuild.util` module namespace.
+The public API of `nbuild` that is accessible from templates consists of exactly 2 parts: the API available as a part of the template handle, and the API in the `nbuild.util` module namespace.

 The template handle provides the important APIs that cannot be reimplemented using other APIs.
 The utility namespace, on the other hand, provides things